Tier 2 Visa Employer Sponsor Licence Guide.

 These include:

-3. Demonstrating there is a genuine role you require that it cannot be filled by British or settled national in the United Kingdom labour market.
+Demonstrating there is a genuine role you require that it cannot be filled by someone with British Citizenship or a settled national through the UK labour market.

-By fulfilling these duties, you can increase your chances of obtaining a sponsorship licence and successfully recruit and employ overseas nationals.
+By fulfilling these duties, you can increase your chances of obtaining a employer licence and successfully recruit and employ overseas nationals.

 Please note that this information serves as a general guide, and for detailed guidance and specific advice tailored to your situation, it is recommended to consult an immigration professional or contact the Home Office directly.